 Wear Wet Socks (Seriously)

-When Forrelli also suggested the "wet sock" method to cure a cold, I thought A. she was joking, and B. she's clearly never stepped in a puddle and had her shoe fill up with water (which is my personal nightmare).
+When Forrelli also suggested the "wet sock" method to cure a cold, I thought either A) she was joking or B) she's clearly never stepped in a puddle and had her shoe fill up with water (which is my personal nightmare).
 However, this method, also known as "warming socks," works with your body's natural physiology to heal everything from colds to headaches to trouble sleeping.
 Essentially, when you place the wet socks on your feet, the cool temperature causes blood to flow away from the skin and back into the feet to warm them up.
 This form of "microcirculation" performs exactly what regular blood flow does, bringing nutrients in and toxins out.
 However, doing this in a small area in such a quick amount of time rather than getting your heart rate up pulls blood into the skin and away from areas of pain and swelling (like stuffed sinuses).

 Aside from just fueling your body with water to stay hydrated, drinking plenty of fluids keeps your throat and passages lubricated, according to Be Well coach Amanda Carney.

-Alex Caspero, Head Nutritionist at HUM Nutrition adds that hot drinks are a must, too: "Hot liquids, like tea, relieve nasal congestion and can soothe the inflamed tissue that lines your nose and throat.
-If you're feeling queasy, grate in some fresh ginger to help calm and upset stomach."
+Alex Caspero, head nutritionist at Hum Nutrition, adds that hot drinks are a must, too: "Hot liquids, like tea, relieve nasal congestion and can soothe the inflamed tissue that lines your nose and throat.
+If you're feeling queasy, grate in some fresh ginger to help calm an upset stomach."
 Inhaling the steam from the drink also stimulates your cilia (the little hair-like structures in your nose and trachea) to sweep germs out.